-The DSL and/or DDSL will make a decision on further action.
+The DSL's will make a decision on further action.
 They may decide simply to record the concern and monitor the situation or signpost the learner to further support.
-If the DSL/DDSL is concerned that the learner is at risk of harm, they may refer the matter to Children's Service or Adult Services.
+If the DSL is concerned that the learner is at risk of harm, they may refer the matter to Children's Service or Adult Services or other relevant multi-agencies.
 If the learner is at risk of immediate harm, then they will contact the police.

-Remember - it is better to do something and be wrong than do nothing and be right!!!
+Remember - it is better to do something and be wrong than do nothing and be right.